robertaparisi/LDA/README.md

 The updated file are the following:
   - myLDAfunctions.py that has inside all the functions that i created to run the model
-  - myLDArunfile.ipynb that has inside the command that needs to be runned in order to have the results
+  - myLDArunfileOLD.ipynb that has inside the command that needs to be runned in order to have the results

  In a while I will add also the Web Application that I create for this NLP model

 Notebook viewer functions file : https://nbviewer.jupyter.org/github/robertaparisi/LDA/blob/master/myLDAfunct.ipynb

-Notebook viewer run file: https://nbviewer.jupyter.org/github/robertaparisi/LDA/blob/master/myLDArunfile.ipynb
+Notebook viewer run file: https://nbviewer.jupyter.org/github/robertaparisi/LDA/blob/master/myLDArunfileOLD.ipynb

 Notebook viewer old version: https://nbviewer.jupyter.org/github/robertaparisi/LDA/blob/master/LDAbella.ipynb